opensafely/documentation/docs/actions-scripts.md

 #### If you are a member of the opensafely GitHub organisation
-* If you are using Windows, then the `opensafely` command line software will automatically use the OpenSAFELY stata license.
+* If you are using Windows, then the `opensafely` command line software will automatically use the OpenSAFELY Stata license.
 * If you are using macOS:
    1. Download and install [GitHub's command-line tool (`gh`)](https://cli.github.com/)
    2. Run `gh auth login --web`.
 Select the "HTTPS" option, and follow the instructions